 We believe that co-operating with our suppliers on improving working conditions makes good sense.
 Therefore, we belong to a number of different international alliances in order to safeguard our supply chain all the way from manufacturer to consumer.

-Signees of the Business Social Compliance Initiative (BSCI) have been our main collaborators since 2006.
-The BSCI supports retailers, importers and brands in order to improve working conditions in supplier factories and farms on a global basis.
+Signees of the amfori BSCI (Business Social Compliance Initiative) have been our main collaborators since 2006.
+The amfori BSCI supports retailers, importers and brands in order to improve working conditions in supplier factories and farms on a global basis.

 The Danish Ethical Trading Initiative (DIEH) cooperates with companies, the public sector, organisations and trade unions within Denmark with the purpose of advancing international trade that respects human and labour rights.

 The aim is to contribute to sustainable development in third world countries as well as new growing economies by strengthening their members' efforts regarding ethical trade.
 This is in keeping with our policy in the field and why we cooperate with the DIEH.

 Besides the amfori BSCI and the DIEH, the Group is also a member of the Accord on Fire and Building Safety in Bangladesh, which is a multi-stakeholder initiative established in 2013.

 The Accord endorses checks and is helping to improve more than 1,600 Bangladeshi suppliers’ facilities, such as buildings, electrical wiring and so on.
 The Accord includes major international unions, brands and government parties.